What’s New In DevTools (Chrome 83)

 Dock to left from the Command Menu

-DevTools docked to the left of the viewport
+command to move DevTools to the left of your viewport.

 Send feedback to Chromium issue #1011679.